 Holistic therapy is a treatment that uses all-natural means to promote healing or sobriety.
 One commonly used holistic treatment is acupuncture.
-Acupuncture may seem like an out of the ordinary way to treat addiction, but in reality, it is one of the oldest natural treatments known to man.
-Before choosing to utilize acupuncture in recovery, it is important to understand it’s history, what it is, and how it can benefit you.
+Acupuncture may seem like an out-of-the-ordinary way to treat addiction, but in reality, it is one of the oldest natural treatments known to man.
+Before choosing to utilize acupuncture in recovery, it is important to understand its history, what it is, and how it can benefit you.

 What are Holistic Therapies?

 A growing trend in medicinal circles over the last several decades has been the incorporation of “alternative” or holistic approaches.
 These holistic approaches, such as acupuncture, can be used for any number of ailments-from body soreness to addiction and everything in between.
 Due to the popularity of drug-free offerings, more and more treatment centers in the US are offering these types of therapies.

 Holistic ideas refer to treatments or approaches that speak to the “whole person,” The focus is on both the mind and body and seeking healing for both/and.
 With trends pointing towards more “natural” options, these holistic approaches are becoming more popular and being offered regularly.
 Some of these holistic options include yoga, meditation, massage therapy, and acupuncture.
 Patients who adhere to these options can see direct benefits in the area they are hoping to improve, as well as great fringe benefits such as better fitness, better sleep, and lower cholesterol.

 What is Acupuncture?